Quartus

-Quartus (Κούαρτος) was an early Christian who is mentioned in the Bible.
+Quartus (Κούαρτος) was an early Christian saint who is mentioned in the Bible.

 According to church tradition, he is known as Quartus of Berytus and is numbered among the Seventy Disciples.
 Furthermore, he was Bishop of Beirut and suffered for the faith.
 He converted many to the Christian faith.
 His feast day is 10 November.
+He is also commemorated on 4 January with the Seventy Disciples.

 Description

 Quartus was born in the city of Athens, and was one of its wealthy and learned nobles.
 He believed in the Lord Christ and served him.
 Having received the grace of the Comforter on the day of Pentecost, he preached the gospel in many countries.
 He entered the city of Magnis and preached there.
 The people of the city believed; he baptized them and taught them the commandments.
 Then he returned to Athens, to preach there also, but they stoned him and tortured him severely.
-Finally they cast him into the fire; thus, he received the crown of martyrdom.
+Despite all of his sufferings, he survived them and died peacefully in Berytus.